w3c/wcag3/guidelines/groups/layout/structure/blocks-of-content-available-minimum.md

 <i>Programmatically identifiable meaningful blocks of content</i>

 <b>Procedure</b>
-1. Identify meaningful blocks of content in the page/view.
+For each meaningful blocks of content in the page/view:
-2. Examine the source code to validate that an appropriate role is being used for the meaningful blocks of content.
+1. Check that an appropriate role is being used for the meaningful blocks of content in the source code.
-2. Use assistive technology to validate that an appropriate role is being used for the meaningful blocks of content.
+2. Check using assistive technology that an appropriate role is being used for the meaningful blocks of content.

 <b>Expected results</b>
-* #2 or #3 is true

-<i>Heading as a group</i>

-<b>Procedure</b>
-1. Review content and identify meaningful blocks of content.
-2. Examine the source code to validate that an appropriate role is being used for the meaningful blocks of content.
-3. Use assistive technology to validate that an appropriate role is being used for the meaningful blocks of content.

-<b>Expected results</b>
-* #2 or #3 is true
+* #1 or #2 is true
 :::